-Do you like to view old time photos?
+Do you like viewing old time photos?
 Love the historical aspect?
-People love to think of times past, what life was like.
+Many people enjoy thinking of times past, what life was like.
 Old time photos are a valid way to document what happened, or visually contrast places from back when, to today.

 It’s interesting to see what the town you lived in looked like 100 years ago!
 Don’t you think?
 Maybe even see the street where you were born, or the house where you lived!

-Some towns publish their own booklets or pamphlets with vintage photos, along with with the town's history.
+We know there are towns who publish their own booklets or pamphlets with vintage photos, along with with the town’s history.
 Does your town do that?
-Many towns value their history, providing walking or tram/trolley tours where you view restored buildings.
+Many municipalities value their history.
+And show that by providing walking or tram/trolley tours where you view restored buildings.
 They publish tour guides, some with old time photos showing the streets you walk, as they were back when.
 Like these Free Guides here:

 There’s interest in going back to those “old days” vicariously.
 People love visiting historic areas.
 They can visit preserved buildings they’ve seen in old time photos.
 Then indirectly live it themselves, by dressing up in period clothing and paraphernalia to have their photograph taken.